meiordac/surveys/README.md

 Getting Started
 ---------------

+**Clone the project
+**Run the migrations
+**Create a user
-Clone the project, run the migrations, create a user, create questions in /questions.
+**Create questions in /questions.

-Designed a dashboard/interface to visualize responses, requiere user to be admin.
+*Designed a dashboard/interface to visualize responses, requiere user to be admin.

 Documentation and Support
 -------------------------